Continuous logistic Gaussian random measure fields for spatial distributional modelling: Logistic Gaussian random measures and measure fields

 \section{Logistic Gaussian random measures and measure fields}

-Generative approaches to sample-based density estimation build upon generative probabilistic models for the unknown densities.
-A convenient option to devise such probabilistic models over the set $\pdf(\xI)$ consists in re-normalizing non-negative random functions that are almost surely integrable.
+Generative approaches to sample-based density estimation build upon probabilistic models for the unknown densities.
+A convenient option to devise such probabilistic models over the set $\pdf(\xI)$ consists in re-normalising non-negative random functions that are almost surely integrable.

-When the random density is obtained by exponentiation and normalization of a Gaussian Random Process, the resulting process is called Logistic Gaussian Process (LGP).
+When the random density is obtained by exponentiation and normalization of a Gaussian process, the resulting process is called logistic Gaussian process.

-In this first Section, we will start by giving an historical perspective on the LGP models that inspired this work.
-We will then focus on our first two questions: questioning the stochastic nature of (S)LPGs and characterizing their distributions.
+In this first section, we start by giving an historical perspective on logistic Gaussian process models underlying this work.
+Following this, we address the first two questions concerning the stochastic nature and distributional characteristics of (Spatial) logistic Gaussian Process.
+We directly take the broader perspective of spatial logistic Gaussian processes (SLGPs) for these inquiries, as the LGP case naturally arises as a specific instance within this more general perspective.